BEDARFSDECKEND - VEGDOG’S ONE POT – ein Topf für alle Felle!

 Cooking vegetables

-Weigh the peas, vegetables, lentils and couscous.
-Use our information for the individual weight classes as a guide.
+Weigh the peas, vegetables, lentils, and couscous.
+Follow our instructions for the individual weight categories.

-Peas from the freezer section are particularly good.
-When it comes to vegetables , it's best to look for regional and seasonal organic produce (but this is not a must, of course).
+Peasfrom the freezer section are particularly suitable.VegetablesIt's best to look for regional and seasonal organic produce (but this is not a must, of course).

-Put the ingredients mentioned in a pot, pour water over them and cook them until they are really soft.
-We used about an hour to do this and in the meantime prepared the remaining ingredients and worked on new products for you in our home office 🙂
+Put the above ingredients in a pot, pour water over them, and cook until they are really soft.
+We haveabout one hourused and meanwhile prepared the remaining ingredients, as well as working on new products for you in the home office 🙂

 Poisonous herbs

-The question often arises as to which herbs you can safely use on your furry friends.
-Generally speaking, you can say: almost all of them!
+The question often arises as to which herbs you can safely use for your furry friends.
+Generally speaking, the answer is: almost all!
 And the great thing about it is that each herb has a different, positive effect on the organism.
-There are only a few herbs and spices that are generally not recommended.
-These include garlic granules, onion powder, pepper and nutmeg.
+Only a few herbs and spices are generally discouraged.
+These include Kgarlic granules, onion powder, pepper and nutmeg.

 Some ingredients only have a negative effect in certain medical conditions.

-For example, rosemary should not be fed to people with epilepsy as it can trigger seizures.
+So Rosemary, for example, is not recommended for epileptics be fed as it can trigger seizures.

-Pregnant bitches are generally considered to be a risk group when it comes to herbs .
-They should not be given sage, parsley, coriander or dill because they can sometimes induce labor.
+Generally as Pregnant bitches are at risk when it comes to herbs Due to their potential labor-inducing effects, they should not be given sage, parsley, coriander, or dill.

 We recommend that you inform yourself well in advance or contact us.